gerhard-h/qmk_firmware/keyboards/idobo/keymaps/autosymbol2/readme.md

 always send KC_LEAD after ESC or up ?
 Does it work?
 Are there usecases?

 # Alternativ layout/typing ideas ... the past
-instead of the autosymbol hold feature it may be faster to just activate the symbol layer (to type diacrits) and use MT(shift, space) instead of homerow mod shift, but personaly I found autosymbol to be faster to learn and to TYPE I tested this
+instead of the autosymbol hold feature just activate the symbol layer (to type diacrits) and use MT(shift, space) instead of homerow mod shift, but personaly I found autosymbol to be faster to learn and to TYPE I tested this
         LOWER > right symbols
         RAISE > left symbols
         SPACE > shift
-but didn't like (because the thumb gets overworked) in cases like
+but didn't like it (because the thumb gets overworked) in cases like
- * Fä where the thumb has to be faster than the fingers to not became the bottleneck
+ * FÃ¤ where the thumb has to be faster than the fingers to not became the bottleneck
- * Ä where you have to shift with the other thumb than usual idea 1: use classical shift keys, but these would force my whole hand outwards ~ half a key idea 2: LOWER = RAISE > all symbols, allows to shift as normal but requires diacrits to be pressed one handed or two handed in respect to the preceding letter idea 3a: use homerow SHIFT only on the Symbol-Layer
+ * Ã„ where you have to shift with the other thumb than usual idea 1: use classical shift keys, but these would force my whole hand outwards ~ half a key idea 2: LOWER = RAISE > all symbols, allows to shift as normal but requires diacrits to be pressed one handed or two handed in respect to the preceding letter idea 3a: use homerow SHIFT only on the Symbol-Layer